 Step 2: Roast and Season

 Roast the frozen cod for four minutes at 450 F. Sprinkle the fish with seasonings, such as salt, pepper, herbs, spices, sauce or lemon juice, if desired.

 Return the dish to the oven.
 Continue to roast until the fish is done, about 12 to 15 additional minutes.

 Spray a broiler pan with nonstick cooking spray.
 Place the frozen cod fillets onto the pan.
 Brush each side of the fillets with vegetable oil.

-Place the pan under a broiler that has been preheated to 450 degrees Fahrenheit.
-Broil the fish for four minutes.
+Place the pan under a broiler that has been preheated to 450 F. Broil the fish for four minutes.

 Remove the broiler pan.
 Sprinkle the fish with seasonings.

 Put the pan back under the broiler.
 Cook the fish until done, about eight to 11 more minutes.

 Read more: How to Bake Cod Fish in Foil

 Cod is done when it flakes easily with a fork and the flesh appears opaque.
 To be certain it's thoroughly cooked, use an instant-read thermometer to determine that the internal temperature has reached 145 F, as advised by the Food and Drug Administration.